srgokribb/Rifdock-Total-Setup/README.md

     # cd hdf5-1.12.1
     # ./configure --prefix=/usr/local/hdf5

-- If you compile HDF5 without any option("--enable-cxx" or "--enable-fortran"), it will use basic compiler in your environment (like GCC) and the most of the other options will be set as "disable".
+- If you compile HDF5 without any option("--enable-cxx" or "--enable-fortran"), it will use a basic compiler in your environment (like GCC) and most of the other options will be set as "disable".
 - If you want to see more options use "./configure --help".
 - You can specify the location to install HDF5 bin, include, lib by using "--prefix=/path/to/install/hdf5/" flag.